Python vs Go

 The standard library also has a backwards compability promise.
 Any Go 1.X version is guaranteed to be backwards compatible with any previous 1.X version.
 If you write code for the current Go version (1.26), leave it untouched for 10 years and then upgrade to Go 1.46, your code should run just fine.
 That promise is hard for any third-party package maintainer to give.
 That third-party package you use may not even be around 10 years from now.

-import "encoding/json" type Router struct { Name string `json:"name"` SerialNumber string `json:"serial-number"`} func main() { routers := []Router{ {Name: "R1", SerialNumber: "aabbcc"}, {Name: "R2", SerialNumber: "bbccdd"}, } // Marshal 'routers' data structure into JSON format jsonBytes, err := json.Marshal(routers) if err != nil { fmt.Println("marshal routers into JSON:", err) os.Exit(1) } fmt.Println(string(jsonBytes)) // Unmarshal JSON data into slice-of-routers data structure var routersFromJSON []Router if err = json.Unmarshal(jsonBytes, &routersFromJSON); err != nil { fmt.Println("unmarshal JSON into a slice of routers:", err) os.Exit(1) } fmt.Println(routersFromJSON)}
+import "encoding/json" type Router struct { Name string `json:"name"` SerialNumber string `json:"serial-number"`} func main() { routers := []Router{ {Name: "R1", SerialNumber: "aabbcc"}, {Name: "R2", SerialNumber: "bbccdd"}, } // Marshal 'routers' data structure into JSON format jsonBytes, err := json.Marshal(routers) if err != nil { fmt.Println("marshal routers into JSON:", err) os.Exit(1) } fmt.Println(string(jsonBytes)) // JSON string output (prettified): // [ // {"name": "R1", "serial-number": "aabbcc"}, // {"name": "R2", "serial-number": "bbccdd"} // ] // Unmarshal JSON data back into slice of Router var routersFromJSON []Router if err = json.Unmarshal(jsonBytes, &routersFromJSON); err != nil { fmt.Println("unmarshal JSON into a slice of routers:", err) os.Exit(1) } fmt.Println(routersFromJSON)}

-The line routers := []Router{} creates a slice (list in Python-speak) of Router structs.
-The := means that we are creating a new variable.
+The line routers := []Router{} creates a slice (list in Python-speak) of Router structs (Class in Python).
+The := symbol means that we are creating a new variable.
 This data structure is then marshalled into the JSON format, which Golang stores as a slice of bytes.
 To print the JSON data in a human-readable format, we have to convert it to a string.
 Just to show how, we end by converting the JSON-formatted byte-slice into another slice-of-routers data structure.

 Enforced type checking

 Where Go is a statically typed language, Python is dynamically typed.
 In Python a variable can start as a string, turn into an int and end up as a list of dictionaries.
 This freedom is both a blessing and a curse.
 You can easily throw a quick script together, but maintaining it becomes harder as code become harder to reason about.
 This is why type annotations have gotten a big upswing in Python.
 It tells your IDE what type the variable should be, allowing the IDE to warn you if it turns into something else.
-However, these annotations are ignored by the interpreter, so if you ignore your IDE you can still blow up your program at runtime.
+These annotations are ignored by the interpreter though, so if you ignore your IDE you can still blow up your program at runtime.

-I've also had a few cases where I changed the number of arguments that was passed into a function but I forgot to update all places where that function was called.
-The Go compiler caught that.
-Python can't really catch these mistakes, atleast not the tools I used.
-That being said, Go compiler is not perfect.
-It's still possible to blow up your program at runtime.
+I've also had a few cases where I changed the number of arguments that was passed into a function but did not update all code calling that function.
+The Go compiler will catch that too.
+Python can't really catch these mistakes, or atleast not the tools I used.

 Performance